 12.4 There is no third party beneficiary to this Agreement and the provisions of this Agreement shall not impart rights enforceable by any person, firm or organization not a party or not bound as a party, or not a successor or assignee of a party bound to this Agreement.

-12.5 In no event shall Gatherer be liable to Owner for any special, indirect, incidental, or consequential damages of any character, including without limitation, loss of use, loss of profits or revenues, cost of capital, cancellation of permits, unabsorbed Gathering or storage charges, termination of contracts, tort or contract claims other than contract claims arising out of this Agreement, lost production or any other form of consequential damage suffered by Owner, and irrespective of whether claims for such damages are based upon contract, warranty, negligence, strict liability or otherwise.
+12.5 In no event shall SERVICE PROVIDER be liable to Owner for any special, indirect, incidental, or consequential damages of any character, including without limitation, loss of use, loss of profits or revenues, cost of capital, cancellation of permits, unabsorbed Gathering or storage charges, termination of contracts, tort or contract claims other than contract claims arising out of this Agreement, lost production or any other form of consequential damage suffered by Owner, and irrespective of whether claims for such damages are based upon contract, warranty, negligence, strict liability or otherwise.

 12.6 The provisions of this Agreement are severable, and if any portion of this Agreement is deemed legally invalid or unenforceable, the remainder of this Agreement shall survive and remain in full force and effect.